v8tix/zemni/README.md

 4. Zemni example.

 ### 1. Zemni advantages.
-* :gem: Eliminates Bash commands from Docker files.
-Instead a Docker file becomes an interface to Zemni functions.
+* :gem: Eliminates chains of Bash commands from Docker files instructions.
+Instead an instruction becomes an interface to the Bash functions.
 * Every function was written using the [Google's Shell Style Guide](https://google.github.io/styleguide/shellguide.html).
 * Zemni uses Debian's verified packages.
-* Libraries can be tested using VMs or containers.
+* These functions can be tested using VMs or containers.
-* Modularity.
-You can check how to build a separate set of functionality using pure Bash.
+* You can learn how to build a separate set of functionality using pure Bash.
 * Every function returns a detailed message when error occurs.
 ### 2. Workspace description.
 The Zemni workspace is composed by a series of directories.
 They each provide essential scripts that are appropriate to accomplish different tasks.